First results of the glitching pulsars monitoring program at the Argentine Institute of Radioastronomy

 \subsection{Results}

 We have collected the results of the SOM clustering for the five days of observation in Fig.~\ref{fig:All}.
 The results are displayed by days in successive rows and the three columns correspond to the choice of collecting the whole set of pulses in 4, 6, and 9 clusters respectively.
-The glitch on July 22nd 2021 would lie between rows 3 and 4.
+The glitch on 2021 July 22nd would lie between rows 3 and 4.
 We have chosen the same vertical scale to represent the mean pulse of each cluster over the choices of the number of clusters and over the days of observation in order to exhibit the relative amplitudes, also affected by the different amount of observing time.
+Figures \ref{fig:All}, \ref{fig:7-22A2}, \ref{fig:7-20}, \ref{fig:7-20pulses}, and \ref{fig:7-20A2} display pulses amplitudes (in the arbitrary units coming from the \texttt{PRESTO} (FFT) normalization).
+We have not used standard sources to seek a normalization of the observations, although we provide the signal-to-noise ratio (SNR) of each observation as provided by \texttt{PRESTO} in Table~\ref{tab:observations}.

 The labelling of the clusters in each panel are ordered from the largest to the lowest amplitude mean pulse; while cluster 0 is the total mean pulse of the whole observation and remains the same over the three horizontal panels as a reference value.
 We first note an increase in the amplitude of the mean pulse of the cluster 1 as we increase the numbers of clusters allowed to SOM.